ExistentialEnso/fed2-bot/readme.md

 ## Setup

 If you don't have them already, install Node.js & npm.
 There are plenty of guides online on how to do this.
+You will need a terminal open to the directory where you have cloned or downloaded this repository.

 Next, install the dependencies with ```npm install``` (or ```yarn install``` if you prefer yarn like me).